itsWindows11/OwlCore.Storage.OneDrive/README.md

 var knownFolderId = "someId";
 var driveItem = await graphClient.Drives[drives.Id].Items[knownFolderId].GetAsync();

-// To get user's root folder in OneDrive: var driveItem = await graphClient.Drives[drive.Id].Root.GetAsync();
+// Or, to get user's root folder in OneDrive: var driveItem = await graphClient.Drives[drive.Id].Root.GetAsync();

-// Then pass to a new OneDrive folder var oneDrive = new OneDriveFolder(graphClient, driveItem);
+// Pass starting item to a new OneDrive folder var oneDrive = new OneDriveFolder(graphClient, driveItem);

+// Interact with OneDrive via the storage abstraction.
-// Retrieve all files in the folder await foreach (var file in oneDrive.GetFilesAsync())
+// Extension methods GetFilesAsync and GetFolderAsync also available. await foreach (var item in oneDrive.GetItemsAsync(StorableType.All)) {
+    if (item is IFile file)
     {
+        using var stream = await file.OpenStreamAsync();
         // ...
+    }

+    if (item is IFolder folder)
+    {
+        var root = await folder.GetRootAsync();
+        // ...
+    }
 }
 ```